HonsonCooky/programmer-type/README.md

 # ProgrammerType

-ProgrammerType: The typing test for developers with skill issues.
+The typing test for developers with skill issues.

 ## How'd We Get Here?